Low-fat milk has long been a smart choice for the health crowd.

 A 2010 Australian study found that there was no significant or consistent relationship between all-cause mortality and dairy intake.

-However, the study did find that compared to the participants with the lowest intake of dairy fat, those with the highest intake of dairy fat had reduced death rate to cardiovascular disease (17).
+However, the study did provide one interesting stat.
+Compared to the participants with the lowest intake of dairy fat, those with the highest intake of dairy fat had a reduced death rate from cardiovascular disease (17).

-It’s immediately clear from these studies that the current dietary guidelines are poles apart from what the latest science shows.
+It’s immediately clear from these studies that the current dietary guidelines are poles apart from what the latest studies show.

 Here is a quick summary:

-- Full-fat dairy had no association with chronic disease or mortality in any of these studies.
+- Full-fat milk had no association with chronic disease or mortality in any of these studies.

 - Full-fat dairy was also inversely associated with diabetes and heart disease in many of these studies.